Gavin-Persad/introToTheDom/README.md

 The workshop contains examples and exercises to help you practice DOM manipulation. 💪 By the end of this workshop, you will have the skills to dynamically update web pages using JavaScript like a pro! 😎

 ## Getting Started

-1. Create a `index.js` file.

-2. Properly link `index.js` in your HTML document. *ask Google or Tutorbot, if you need help with this!*
+1. We have provided an index.js file but haven't linked it up to the html.
+Please get linking.

-3. Check your javascript file is linked correctly by adding code to log a message:
+2. Check your javascript file is linked correctly by adding code to log a message:

 ```js
 console.log("Linked!");